-After receiving the information from the Incident Commander at the scene, an email will be sent from the Chief Operating Officer's office or designee to all administrators and administrative offices alerting them to the nature and status of any incident in the district.
+After receiving the information from the Incident Commander at the scene, an email will be sent from the Superintendent's office to all administrators and administrative offices alerting them to the nature and status of any incident in the district.
 The mass communication system may be used to provide information as deemed appropriate by the Incident Commander.
 Portable radios will also be used when possible.